Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 AWS

-Question 12

-_What benefits can CloudFront bring to your e-commerce website?_
+_Q12: What benefits can CloudFront bring to your e-commerce website?_
 (Choose 3)

-- Increased application **availability**
+- Increased **application availability**
+> You can improve resiliency and increase availability for specific scenarios by setting up CloudFront with origin failover.
-- **Protection** against network and application layer attacks via WAF
+- **Protection against network and application layer attacks via WAF**
+> CloudFront provides protection with AWS WAF and AWS Shield.
-- **Lower latency** for customers of your e-commerce website
+- **Lower latency for customers of your e-commerce website**

-Question 13
+> CloudFront provides the ability to cache both static and dynamic content around the world, ensuring quick response times for customers when retrieving cached website content.

-_Which of the following acts like built-in firewalls per instance for your virtual servers?_
+_Q13: Which of the following acts like built-in firewalls per instance for your virtual servers?_

 **Security groups**

-Question 14
+> Security groups act like built-in firewalls for your virtual servers — the rules you create define what is allowed to talk to your instances and how.
+Although network access control lists can be used to block or deny traffic, these operate at the subnet level (covering all instances in the subnet with the same ruleset), not per instance as the question specifies.
+Route tables tell traffic where it should go next to reach its destination, and an Availability Zone is a collection of data centers — which isn't relevant in this question

-_A user has created several IAM users in their account to perform administrative and general tasks.
+_Q14: A user has created several IAM users in their account to perform administrative and general tasks.
 How can the user monitor and track the IP address of the users performing activities in their account?_

 **CloudTrail**

+> CloudTrail tracks user activity (along with the user's IP address) and API calls within your account

 Question 15

 _Which of the following are load balancer types offered by AWS?_
 (Choose 3)

-- **Network**
-- **Classic**
-- **Application**
+**Network**, **Classic**, **Application**

 Question 16